Lucky You (film): Reception

 Opening the same weekend as Spider-Man 3, the film debuted with $2.7 million in ticket sales; the lowest saturated opening week since 1982.
 It finished its theatrical run with $8,382,477 in total worldwide revenue.

-The film received generally negative reviews from critics.
+The film was not well received critics.
 It holds a 28% approval rating based on 141 reviews on Rotten Tomatoes.
 The site's consensus states: "Lucky You tries to combine a romantic story with the high-stakes world of poker, but comes up with an empty hand."

 Much of the criticism focused on the film's pacing and poker scenes.
 A.O.
 Scott of The New York Times said, "Even though it is sometimes dull and generally thin, there is something winning about the movie’s genial lack of ambition.
 It’s a nickel-ante fable of lessons learned and chances taken set in the world of high-stakes competitive poker.
-The sense of disappointment that lingers afterward may result from inflated expectations, since this is a small picture with some big names attached to it."
+The sense of disappointment that lingers afterward may result from inflated expectations since this is a small picture with some big names attached to it."
 IGN opined the relationship between Huck and Billie is unconvincing and that the film works better as a father-son drama.

 Eric Bana was nominated for the Australian Film Institute International Award for Best Actor.